 Learning more about GBV and understanding why it’s perpetuated and why it continues to be such a widespread global issue is an important step in combating it.

-You can even start with us, before you broaden your search.
-Head here to learn more about gender-based violence and test what you’ve learned with this quiz; and here to zero in on GBV online, which is becoming increasingly important as our worlds and networks move online.
+You can start with us, before you broaden your search.
+Head here to learn more about gender-based violence in our explainer and test what you’ve learned with this quiz; and here for our explainer to zero in on GBV online, which is becoming increasingly important as our worlds and networks move online.
 Here are some amazing books to learn about gender equality, as recommended by activists; and we’ve curated a list of compelling podcasts too.

 Don’t forget to share what you learn with others, both online (using #16Days) and through IRL conversations with your friends and family.